SZoloth/claude-code-product-os/README.md

 - Open in Xcode and check signing settings
 - Update team ID and bundle identifier

+**AI workflow not working**
+- Ensure you've copied ai-dev-workflow to your project
+- Follow the markdown guides step-by-step

 ### Getting Help

 1. Check the generated project's README.md
 2. Look at CLAUDE.md for AI coding guidance
 3. Check GitHub Issues in generated projects
 4. Each template has comprehensive documentation
+5. Review ai-dev-workflow guides for feature development

 ---